solomirrors/todo/README.md

-# Attention: The project is under development
+# Attention: The project is under development:

 **The current status of the project is available at: https://optimistic-pike-525e04.netlify.app**